Logo

 • Use a familiar card for in-store and online payments

-• Real-time conversion to fiat at checkout
+• Conversion to fiat at checkout is usually handled automatically

 Cons

-• ATM cash-out limits and thresholds
+• ATM cash-out limits and thresholds may apply

-• KYC is standard for card issuance
+• KYC is typically required for card issuance

-• ATM withdrawals often carry higher charges
+• ATM withdrawals often cost more than card purchases

 WhiteBIT Withdrawal: Step-by-Step

-1.Open the Balances section to start a withdrawal.
+1. Open the Balances section to start a withdrawal.

-2.Find the asset you want, choose Withdraw, and pick the preferred payout method from the list.
+2. Find the asset, choose Withdraw, and select the preferred payout method from the list.

 WhiteBIT also offers WhiteBIT Nova, which lets you pay at merchants and withdraw cash from ATMs.